EthanDGee/ryleeeeeeeeeeeee/docs/gee_stott_final_presentation/presentation.md

 **Model Improvements**
 - Add data augmentation (board flips and rotations) to improve robustness
 - Time parameter to better address time based decision making
+- Cross Validation
+  - Maia was not able to do this because of the size of the dataset

 **Additional Features**
 - **ELO Prediction:** Estimate player rating from move patterns to quickly adapt to player skill